sealvault/sealvault/tools/dev-server/README.md

 # SealVault Dev Server

-Provides in-page provider integration tests.
+Provides test doubles for in-page provider integration and browser UI tests.

+## Development

+Please refer to the [read me](../README.md) in the repo root for development setup instructions.

+## Run

+Run from this directory with: `cargo run`.

 ## Useful commands